 Mary Jane Claassen, mezzo-soprano, is noted for her warm, rich tone, versatile style, and magnetic stage presence.
 She makes her home on the operatic stage, the musical theater stage, oratorio and concert stage, and in worship settings as a mezzo-soprano.
 She is also an accomplished pianist, coaching and accompanying singers primarily as well as playing for instrumentalists, ensembles and shows.
 She even enjoys performing pop hits and oldies as a singer/pianist at piano bars.

 A dynamic and engaging performer, Mary Jane Claassen has sung for Opera Memphis in multiple productions and outreach events, most recently singing the role of Zulma in The Italian Girl in Algiers.
 She has appeared on stage for various other companies including Theatre Memphis, Opera Omaha, Des Moines Metro Opera and appeared in Revival Theatre’s fall production of Sunday in the Park with George in Cedar Rapids, Iowa and in the same musical as a guest artist for the University of Iowa Theatre Department.
-In May she appeared as the leading lady Marguerite St. Just in Scarlett Pimpernel with City Circle Acting Company and in June she performed the role of Kate in Pirates of Penzance for Quad Cities Opera.
+Last May she appeared as the leading lady Marguerite St. Just in Scarlett Pimpernel with City Circle Acting Company and in June she performed the role of Kate in Pirates of Penzance for Quad Cities Opera.

 As a concert soloist, she has sung with Rhodes Mastersingers and the Memphis Symphony in Bach’s B Minor Mass, and a regional premier of Jennifer Higdon’s Ruminations featured on a PBS special “Articulate”.
 A few other major works include Bach’s Ein feste Burg ist unser Gott, Britten’s Ceremony of Carols, Handel’s Messiah, and a performance of Haydn’s Harmonie Messe at Carnegie Hall.